DonghaoWu/it-logger-doc/live-note.md

 29. 准备做 IT tracker project。

 30. working on adding a mongoDB to the project.
-A seperate doc.
+A seperate documentation about adding mongoDB + express backend to a front end application.